XxCHANDLERxX/notes/sci206/README.md

 A: Strips have lines of magnetic domains, like magnetic barcodes.
 Putting a magnet near it destroys the lines.

-Demo: Loose coil of wire connected to current.
+*Demo:*: Loose coil of wire connected to current.
  - Wire clusters together (in two groups).
  - "The volume of the field is larger here."

-Demo: Metal wire "trapeze" with current running through it, swings back and forth past piece of metal.
+*Demo:*: Metal wire "trapeze" with current running through it, swings back and forth past piece of metal.
 Takeaway: Current moves perpendicular in relation to wire.

-Demo: Circle attached to volt-ammeter; magnet moved around in the magnet creates current.
+*Demo:*: Circle attached to volt-ammeter; magnet moved around in the magnet creates current.
 Moving back and forth creates an alternating current (needle moves back and forth).